What are probiotics?

 Who should take probiotics?

 Probiotics can be taken by virtually any person but if you are immunosuppressed it is recommended that you talk to your doctor before starting to take them.
 It’s a good idea to talk with your doctor before taking any supplement to make sure you’re taking something that will benefit you and won’t cause any unexpected side effects.
+If you have one of the symptoms listed below you should consider taking probiotics:

 What Probiotic Should I Take?